Learn how to get up early and enjoy it

 Why would you like to get up earlier?
 It’s important to find a positive motivation.
 Getting up early to work on better research writing strategies may not be the best motivation (unless you are really into that stuff).

 If you want to get up early to have some time for jogging, but don’t really like jogging much, it’s likely you won’t be able to follow the schedule you set for yourself.
 So why don’t you just change your schedule format?
 Plan things you really like, things that really motivate you for early hours.
+Sports fans in the US can use major football events like watching the soccer World Cup online, for example.

 - Mark your progress